 Quartz is the most popular replacement material in current Indianapolis kitchens because it never needs sealing, resists stains, and is available in patterns that mimic marble.
 Granite remains a strong choice for traditional and craftsman-style kitchens.
 Quartzite is harder than granite and is gaining ground for higher-end installations.

 Call to book a free in-home visit.
-A coordinator will measure, review material samples, and provide a written scope.
+We will measure, review material samples, and provide a written scope.

 Yes.
 Counter-only replacement is one of the most common kitchen scopes in Indianapolis.